-This AskRegs Knowledgebase Q&A was updated on August 24, 2020 to reflect extended deadlines in the August 21, 2020 Electronic Announcement.
-Per the announcement, the following guidance now applies through the end of the payment period that includes December 31, 2020 or the end of the payment period that includes the end date for the federally declared qualifying emergency related to COVID-19, whichever occurs later.
+This AskRegs Knowledgebase Q&A was updated on January 25, 2021 to reflect extended deadlines in the January 15, 2021 Electronic Announcement and attached chart.
+Per the announcement, the following flexibilities now apply through the end of the payment period that begins after the date on which the COVID-19 federally declared national emergency is rescinded.

 Yes.
-The verification flexibilities (waivers) in the April 3, 2020 Electronic Announcement and May 15, 2020 Electronic Announcement apply through the end of the payment period described above.
+The verification flexibilities (waivers) apply through the end of the payment period described above.

 "For those borrowers in verification groups V4 or V5, the flexibilities listed below apply if the institution is unable to receive the required documents in person or by mail (e.g., qualified staff are not on campus to complete this task or students are not able to mail documents).
 These flexibilities also apply if the applicant or student is unable to provide the required documents in person or cannot provide notarized documents by mail.

 We suspend the in-person submission and notary requirements for V4 and V5 verification.
 The institution may allow an applicant or student to submit copies of the required verification documents electronically to the institution.
 This may occur by uploading a photo of the documents (including from a smartphone), PDF, or other similar electronic document through a secure school portal, by email, etc.

 We also recognize that forms of identification (such as a driver’s license) may expire with no real and reasonable opportunity for renewal due to social distancing requirements.
 Institutions may accept a copy of an expired document if it expired after March 1, 2020.